Farm to Fork + Plough to Pint

 Canada N5W 2Z1

-We proudly serve fresh, local, and organic meals created entirely from scratch in our kitchen.
-Whether it’s our house-made salad dressings and condiments, vibrant salad bowls, hearty soups, or locally-sourced sausages and water buffalo burgers, we take great care with your food.
-We proudly offer a wide variety of vegetarian, vegan, and gluten-free dishes.
+Under the guidance of Chef Paul Harding, we proudly serve fresh, local, and organic meals created entirely from scratch in our kitchen.
+Whether it’s our house-made salad dressings and condiments, vibrant salad bowls, hearty soups, or locally-sourced meats, we take great care with your food.
+We offer a wide variety of vegetarian, vegan, and gluten-free dishes.

-Whether you’re craving a cold-pressed organic juice, a protein-packed green smoothie, or simply a cup of really great coffee, we’ve got you covered.
-We serve London Brewing Co-op beers and VQA wines, and we have a craft cocktail menu on the way.
+Whether you’re craving a protein-packed green smoothie, an artistic and delicious latte, or simply a cup of really great tea, we’ve got you covered.
+We serve London Brewing Co-op beers and VQA wines, and we've just launched a craft cocktail menu.
 Coffee, espresso, and tea menus are also available daily.

-We are the proud home of London Brewing Co-operative -- Anglophone Canada’s first worker-owned brewery!
-Enjoy a local organic pint from one of our 5 rotating taps, and join us for our monthly LBC Pop-Up Shop to take your favourite brew home.
+We are the proud partners of London Brewing Co-operative -- Anglophone Canada’s first worker-owned brewery!
+Enjoy a local organic pint from one of our 5 rotating taps.

 Established in 2012, The Root Cellar is an organic restaurant in London Ontario’s historic Old East Village serving local farm-to-fork fare.
-Part of the Forest City Worker’s Co-operative and closely aligned with On The Move Organics and London Brewing Co-operative, we pride ourselves on working in the neighborhood we live in and love, while serving up the best of our local foodshed.
+Part of the Forest City Worker Co-operative and closely aligned with On The Move Organics and London Brewing Co-operative, we pride ourselves on working in the neighborhood we live in and love, while serving up the best of our local foodshed.
+Want to learn more?
+We're on Netflix!
+Check out "A New Economy".

 Our mission is to change the food system that affects all of us.
 We believe that food is political, that the choices we make about food -- what we choose to eat and whom we choose to support by doing so -- resonate through our community, economy, and planet.
 At the foundation of this project is a commitment to invigorating our community, discovering the plenitude of our local foodshed, supporting sustainable agricultural practices, and working cooperatively.